asynkron/gam-web/src/docs/concepts/message-delivery-reliability.md

 - `OutOfMemoryException`
 - other :`SystemException`

-In addition, local sends can fail in Akka-specific ways:
+In addition, local sends can fail in ProtoActor-specific ways:

 - if the mailbox does not accept the message (e.g. full `BoundedMailbox`)
 - if the receiving actor fails while processing the message or is already